Part of being successful is about asking questions and listening to the answers.

 I need additional non-academic help or resources.

-The Dean of Students Office is a primary resource for connecting students who are navigating personal, academic, or health issues to supportive campus or community resources.
+The Office of Student Assistance and Support is a primary resource for connecting students who are navigating personal, academic, or health issues to supportive campus or community resources.
 Visit this page for additional information.

 COURSE ENROLLMENT